SimLi1333/vidra/docs/docs/guides/usage.md

 ---

-## Creating a `infrahub-credentials` Secret
+## Creating an `infrahub-credentials` Secret

 To authenticate with your Infrahub, you need to create a Kubernetes Secret containing your Infrahub API credentials.
-The Secret should be contain the label `infrahub-api-url` with the URL of your Infrahub instance.
+The Secret should contain the label `infrahub-api-url` with the URL of your Infrahub instance.
 Below is an example of how to create this Secret:

 ```yaml
 apiVersion: v1